 One of the many reasons for my “depressed state” was because I “felt” unloved.
 I actually thought that if I were gone, no one would miss me due to the fact that I believed I played an extremely insignificant part in anyone’s life.
 Pretty sad, huh?
 I know.
 I know.
 Feelings can really mess you up because that wasn’t the case at all.
-There were people who did love me, and showed me but not in the way that I was always able to identify with as a kid.
-I was too busy focusing on those who didn’t “show” me the love, which nearly destroyed me.
+There were people who did love me; unfortunately, as I became older, I was too busy focusing on those who didn’t “show” me the love, which nearly destroyed me.

 What they didn’t know was that I was already struggling with my self-worth.
 I didn’t like one single thing about me.
-I thought I was ugly (in part because that’s how I was made to feel), I was skinny as a rail (couldn’t gain weight no matter how much food I consumed), my hair refused to grow like my friend’s, and I had bad body odor (no matter how much I washed or bathed).
+I thought I was ugly, skinny as a rail (couldn’t gain weight no matter how much food I consumed), my hair refused to grow like my friend’s, etc. The list could go on, but I’ll stop here.

 My life spun out of control to the point that I was looking for love in all the “wrong” places.
 Thus, I made poor choices just to be loved by anyone.

 God placed people in my life who would “attempt” to encourage and uplift me, but I was too far gone then, and couldn’t accept it.
 However, today, I am grateful because I can walk in confidence with my head held high.
 I no longer feel that I’m less than, and I absolutely “refuse” to accept people’s negative views about me — no matter what!